Create a Nonprofit Online Storytelling Campaign in 9 Simple Steps

 Some of the most popular visual marketing tools are Canva, Animoto, and Exposure.
 Canva allows even non-techies to design formatted and perfectly sized social media graphics, blog photos, infographics, and more.

-Animoto aims to help individuals and brands create short animated videos very simply — no video editing knowledge needed.
+Animoto aims to help individuals and brands create short animated videos simply, no video editing knowledge needed.

 Exposure is a mobile-optimized online platform where brands can collect and share multiple stories around one issue or topic.
-Its beautiful aesthetic combined with ease-of-use make it an incredibly powerful tool for nonprofits.
+Its beautiful aesthetic combined with ease-of-use makes it an incredibly powerful tool for nonprofits.